Manaslu Circuit Trek

 • Meals:Breakfast

-Free day for trekking preparation or sightseeing in Kathmandu Valley.
+Free day for final trekking preparation, guide meeting, gear checking or sightseeing in Kathmandu Valley.

 • Accommodation:Tea House